 Already in Mexico?
 We are running a tour at the end of March for either RV's or cars.
 See HERE

 Join Vagabundos del Mar & Caravanas de Mexico for one of the worlds great railway journeys to Spectacular Copper Canyon.
 For the Spring 2017 season, we are offering a 30 day trip.
 Our tour includes a 4 day all inclusive Copper Canyon segment along with tours & meals in El Fuerte, San Carlos & Mazatlan.
 Copper Canyon in February can be cool, so unlike our competitors, we provide a nice warm week on the beach in Teacapan & Mazatlan after the Canyon, with included tours there.
 We also include a 2 day bus tour to Durango, over the spectacular new highway.
 You can opt out to save $100 pp Cdn, or if you decide to stay for 3 weeks, wait for our long caravan coming north, and choose the Laredo exit option, you will drive this route and get the Durango tour then instead.
 You may find a schedule of this seasons Copper Canyon tours by selecting the "Tours" button above.
-If you are interested in our longer caravans, select the "Long Caravans" button above.
-See Copper Canyon Article
+If you are interested in our longer caravans, select the "Long Caravans" button above. in 2017 we will be overlapping the last 3 days of the Mazatlan carnival.
+See Copper Canyon Article.

 No RV?
 No Problem!
 Click here

 Note: Our prices are per rig based on 2 people.
 They are based on the Canadian dollar, but quoted in both US & Canadian.
 There is a reduction for singles and a surcharge for 3 or more.